dsolstad/mygg.js/README.md

 }
 ```

-To use a legitimate CA instead, you can use Let's Encrypt against a domain you controll:
+To use a legitimate CA instead, you can use Let's Encrypt against a domain you control:
 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt update